-The JPO has compiled the above mentioned "list of Japanese famous and well-known trademarks" found in the IPDL into its database for examinations, so as to conduct cross-classes searches and examinations.
+The JPO has compiled the above mentioned "Japanese Well-known Trademark Search" found in the J-PlatPat into its database for examinations, so as to conduct cross-classes searches and examinations.

-Moreover, the JPO also makes effective use of examiners' Internet researches and information provided by third parties (Please see III.
+Moreover, the JPO also makes effective use of examiners' Internet research and information provided by third parties (Please see III.
 Q1).